Challenges in Restructuring Community-based Moderation: Findings

 \subsection{Community challenges}

-\subsubsection{Conflicts with existing social norms and values}
+\subsubsection{Conflicts with existing social norms and values.}

-FlaggedRevs is designed to provide Wikipedia readers with reliably high-quality material by subjecting contributions by not-yet-trusted users to mandatory review and only displaying the latest \textit{approved} version of the article to general audiences.\footnote{\url{https://meta.wikimedia.org/wiki/Flagged_Revisions}} While language editions were eventually allowed to choose whether they wanted to display the latest version of the article by default, even if it was not yet approved), readers were always notified whether the current version of the article had been reviewed.
-In order to deploy FlaggedRevs, two key questions must be answered: \textit{who} can approve edits and \textit{whose edits} would need to be approved.
+FlaggedRevs subjects contributions by not-yet-trusted users to mandatory review, only displaying the latest \textit{approved} version of the article to general audiences.\footnote{\url{https://meta.wikimedia.org/wiki/Flagged_Revisions}} While language editions were eventually allowed to choose whether they wanted to display the latest version of the article by default (even if it was not yet approved), readers were always notified as to whether the latest version of the article had been reviewed.
+To deploy FlaggedRevs, two key questions must be answered---\textit{who} can approve edits and \textit{whose edits} would need to be approved.

-Wikipedia has historically prided itself on being a platform that welcomes everyone to contribute, with or without an account.
-Outside of a very small number of users with administrative rights, unregistered and registered users can perform the same editing and moderating functions on most articles, including the ability to revert others' contributions.
+Wikipedia historically prided itself on being a platform that welcomes everyone to contribute, with or without an account.
+Outside of a small number of users with administrative rights, unregistered and registered users can perform the same editing and moderating functions on most articles, including the ability to revert others' contributions.
 The deployment of FlaggedRevs---a prepublication moderation system---fundamentally changed this by creating a new social hierarchy within the community.
-In answering the key questions described above, FlaggedRevs creates two \textit{explicit} user classes: an \textit{autoconfirmed} user class who receive \textit{autoreview} right (i.e., the rights to have their contributions be automatically approved and published), and a \textit{reviewer} class who receive both \textit{autoreview} right and the right to review and approve untrusted edits.
+FlaggedRevs creates two \textit{explicit} user classes: a user class who receives \textit{autoreview} (i.e., the right to have their contribution automatically approved and published), and a \textit{reviewer} class who receive both \textit{autoreview} and the right to review and approve untrusted edits.